Skip to main content

 • rewriting is single-pass and non-recursive

-For example, this dictionary prefers B2B portal over the shorter B2B match:
+For example, this dictionary prefers ACH transfer over the shorter ACH match:

 {